Champii/Comet/README.md

     pub count: i32,
 }

-// This attribute indicate that all the following methods are to be treated as RPC
+// This attribute indicates that all the following methods are to be treated as RPC
 // These special methods are only executed server side
+// The only difference with the similar method above is that the `self.count +=1` is done server side,
+// and the `self` sent back to the client
 #[rpc]
 impl Counter {
     // The RPC methods MUST be async (at least for now)